SOLD

 Blogs are effective because frequent posting in your area of expertise creates a high touch, authoritative relationship with a prospect that a static “brochure” website simply cannot achieve.
 Plus, the nature of blogging reveals more of your personality than stuffy corporate communications allow, meaning prospects have an opportunity to take a liking to you.

 These elements can be crucial to the buying process from a psychological standpoint.
+And people love to buy.

 People only feel “sold” when the sales tactics seem dishonest and stir discomfort.
-When it comes to automotive, insurance and real estate sales, many people actually dread the thought of buying due to a perception that there will be high-pressure sales tactics involved.
+When it comes to automotive, insurance, and real estate sales, many people literally dread the thought of buying due to a perception that there will be high-pressure sales tactics involved.
 When we end up having a great experience with a professional in these industries, we’re ecstatic, and happily tell our friends all about it.

 Blogs are at the opposite end of the spectrum.
-Visitors to your blog do not expect to be sold to, and they’ll leave mighty fast if they get a contrary impression.
+Visitors to your blog do not expect to be “sold” to, and they’ll leave mighty fast if they get a contrary impression.

 “When we end up having a great experience with a professional…we’re ecstatic, and happily tell our friends all about it.”